clumsy1923/product_categorization/README.md

 # Training

-Run a jupyter notebook and open one of the GfK_assigment_*.ipynb files
+Run a jupyter notebook and open one of the GfK_assigment_\*.ipynb files The code is documented and self explaining